Grip, Hold, and Stance

 Until the 1960s, the handgun was just that: a hand gun, not a handS gun.
 Gunfighters in the Old West almost always fired it with one hand.
 They used bent elbow fire when they shot under a Faro table, and in other close quarters situations.

 Until Jack Weaver won in 1959, and for 6 years after his historic ’59 win, the Leatherslap champions all shot one handed.
-El Cajon Police Officer Elden Carl, who defeated Weaver in 1960, ’61, and ’62, believed that if the Leatherslap shoot-off had moved to a more “street likely” 15 yards or less, one handed point shooting would still be the predominant pistol method trained today.
+El Cajon Police Officer Elden Carl, who defeated Weaver in 1960, ’61, and ’62, believed that if the Leatherslap shoot-off had moved to a more “street likely” 15 yards or less, one handed point shooting would still be a predominant pistol method trained today.

 My biggest disappointment with the 1963 Leatherslap was that the 15 foot man against man shoot-offs were not made permanent.
 If they had continued, perhaps one-handed point shooting would have survived, resulting in more options for the shooter, and in [the] case of police officers possibly fewer suspects dying by mistake.
 The reason I say this is because while using a two-handed pistol hold, it is difficult to see effectively when you are looking at your forearms, wrists, clasped hands, pistol and sights.
 It also is more difficult to run fast and be able to point in multiple directions if necessary.